vladdez/rainfall/level2/walkthrough.md

 - How do we know buffer address?
 - ltrace() and see address of strdup

-- How do we know the padding size?
-- by interative search or by buffer size (80 - 4)

 Code:
 objdump -d ./level2
 ltrace ./level2